marckiarck/Generic-Classes/README.md

 #### Object Pooler
 An **object pooler** is a system that provides an instance getted from a **prepared pool of instanes**.
 This allows to create this instances when the project starts running and acces them in the future with out the need of create new objects (which affects to the **performance**).
 > [!WARNING]
 > This system must be used with **extreme caution** beacuse the references to the objects returned to the pool will no become nullprt but will **point to useless objects** (beacuse they are inside the pool).
+When an object is returned to the pool the **references** pointing to it must be maunally make them **point to nullptr.**

 The Object Pooler works with **UObjects** and **AActors** in different ways.